Chief Executive Officer

 After graduating from the École Agronomique de Paris, Jean de Gunzburg became a molecular and cell biologist and, after a successful academic career, he decided to dedicate his experience and know-how to the development of Da Volterra.
 After obtaining his PhD in 1985 from the University of Paris 7 for work done at the Pasteur Institute in Paris, Jean continued his training with a postdoctoral fellowship at the Whitehead Institute for Biomedical Research (Cambridge).
 In 1988, he became Director of Research at the CNRS and headed the Inserm Laboratory of Signal Transduction and Oncogenesis at the Institut Curie in Paris until mid-2005.
 He has published more than 70 articles in international journals in fields ranging from biochemistry and molecular biology to cell biology.

 Chief Financial Officer

-Stéphane, business graduate from the EM Lyon University, has held several financial management positions in large international distribution companies such as Pinault-Printemps-Redoute and Carrefour.
-He has been responsible for financial reporting and management of several business units in France and in the UK and has gained solid experience in profit centre management.
-Since April 2002, he had supervised the administrative and financial teams at Genfit and managed the Financial and Business Control, General Administration, Human Resources and Corporate Reporting functions, in close collaboration with the CEO and COO.
-In charge of the IPO of Genfit in 2006, he gained a strong experience in biotech financing.
-Working part-time as CFO of Da Volterra, Stephane brings both his high technical expertise in finance and corporate administration and his strategic advice to the CEO.
+Stéphane Postic, a graduate in finance and management from EM Lyon Business School, has held several finance management positions in large international retail companies such as Kering and Carrefour.
+He was responsible for the financial reporting and management of several business units in France and in the UK and has acquired a solid experience in profit center management.
+From April 2002, he has supervised the administrative and financial teams of Genfit (Euronext GNFT) and was in charge of financial and commercial control, general administration, human resources and corporate reporting functions, working closely with the Chief Executive Officer and the Chief Operating Officer.
+In charge of Genfit’s IPO in 2006, he has acquired a strong experience in biotech financing.
+He joined Da Volterra in 2008.

 Fabien Vitry, MD